+I knew my friend Andrea from It Takes Time created a rather popular sourdough recipe and I decided to play around with it.
 Andrea’s base flour choices are probably more recognizable than mine but I have such a love affair with Tigernut flour that I decided to give it a whirl!

+It was easy to make, easy to feed, and grew like a weed.
 If you are looking for a gluten free, grain free sourdough starter, give this one a try.
 I think you will like it a lot!

 - In a large jar (quart size or larger), combine the tigernut flour with the kombucha and water.

 - Stir well.

-- 3. Cover with tight fitting lid place away from sunlight.
+- Cover with tight fitting lid place away from sunlight.
 A pantry or kitchen cabinet works well.

 - Every day, repeat with the above quantities of flour, kombucha, and water until you reach your desired volume.